pdGruby/cloupy/README.md

 **OS**: Windows; Linux

-All of the above versions of packages/Python have been tested. **Note that** cloupy should also be compatible with the versions between mentioned (e.g. cloupy should work fine on any Pandas version between 1.1.4 and 1.3.4; any Python version between 3.8.2 and 3.9.6).
+All the above versions of packages/Python have been tested. **Note that** cloupy should also be compatible with the versions between mentioned (e.g. cloupy should work fine on any Pandas' version between 1.1.4 and 1.3.4; any Python version between 3.8.2 and 3.9.6).
 However, it has not been tested and **it is recommended to use the most recent version of the packages/libraries**.
 At this moment, Python versions after 3.9.6 do not compile with some of the required packages, so **Python 3.9.6 is recommended for using cloupy**.

 # Running Tests